 We take a collaborative approach and engage our community to break the cycle of prepackaged, unhealthy school lunches.
-Our unwavering commitment to fresh, local, organic, seasonal and non-GMO food protects our air, soil, and water, and ensures better life outcomes for our children and planet.
+Our unwavering commitment to fresh, local, organic, seasonal food protects our air, soil, and water, and ensures better life outcomes for our children and planet.

 We create deep roots in local communities.

 We bring students, farmers, ranchers, mission-driven food providers, school districts, health departments, health professionals, chefs and restaurants, waste management officials, parents and teachers together with a common goal of improving the health and well-being of our children, by transforming the school dining experience .
 This ensures that The Conscious Kitchen is created by, and representative of, the community it serves.

 The Conscious Kitchen in the Sausalito-Marin City School District is a place based model and demonstration site that we are replicating to serve new districts and communities.
 The web of partnerships and relationships developed in Sausalito and Marin City exist in all communities.